 Private and Incognito Browsing Explained

-What private browsing mode actually does, what it doesn't do, and when to use it
+What private browsing mode actually does, what it does not hide, and when to use it.
+Clears up common myths about incognito and private windows.

 Every major browser has a private browsing mode.
 It goes by different names — Incognito, Private, InPrivate — but they all do roughly the same thing.
 The problem is that most people think it does far more than it actually does.